openUC2/ImSwitch-ReactAPP/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+### `python server.py`

+start the server that provides the stream and the control endpoints for accessing the stage and illumination values.

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**